Closed every Monday year-round

 - Great Wall day (Mutianyu).

-- Save the FC for Tuesday morning.
+- Save the Forbidden City for Tuesday morning when possible.

 Common Monday mistakes